IconPush Documentation

 Next, I moved all the PNGs into a single folder.
 Special characters in filenames broke any shell script methods, so I ended up using Finder and "Keep Both".

-I'm now stuck with a few un-deletable files that have the NUL character in their filename.
+un-deletable files that have the NUL character in their filename.

 A lot of files have similar names, which are all spaces, e.g. " 32x32x32.png".
 This is because MacFormat CDs would show the MacFormat logo in the folder.
 It was made of many 32x32 pieces, arranged together.
 It looked weird in list view.